 'Well, a slight pain.
 Not really a pain.'

+'We landed straight into Hell itself.
+And now, it seems over.'
 'I feel a bit uneasy.
 I just don't know what to expect next.
 We're obviously locked out.
 What if the heat returns?
 What are we to do then?'

 The small man is silent.
 He looks across the open field, towards the woods.

 'Do you think our salvation lies there?'
 The tall man says.
+I wait.

 'No. We'll perish there.
 Surely.
 You know this.'